 As described in the previous section, the effectiveness level is based on the value of the growth index.
-As additional clarification, the calculation of the growth index uses unrounded values for the value-added measures and standard errors.
+As additional clarification, the calculation of the growth index uses unrounded values for the valueadded measures and standard errors.
 After the growth index has been created but before the categories are determined, the index values are rounded or truncated by taking the maximum value of the rounded or truncated index value out to two decimal places.
 This provides the highest category given any type of rounding or truncating situation.
 For example, if the score was a 1.995, then rounding would provide a higher category.
+If the score was a -2.005, then truncating would provide a higher category.
 In practical terms, this impacts only a very small number of measures.